hugoalh-studio/temperature-es/README.md

 - Degree symbol (`°`) is not used in here.
 - In order to fulfill the JavaScript namespace naming requirement, some characters are replaced (e.g.: `é` to `e`, `ø` to `o`).
 - This module uses the built in JavaScript `Number` type, which is a floating point number with a limited precision of 64 bits, about 16 digits.
-The largest integer number which can be represented by a JavaScript `Number` is ±9007199254740992 (±2<sup>53</sup>).
-Because of the limited precision of floating point numbers round-off errors can occur during calculations:
+Floating point numbers round-off errors can occur during calculations:
   ```js
   0.1 + 0.2;
   //=> 0.30000000000000004